 Some buses stop nearby, which include routes R68, 65, 237, 267 and 391.
 Further information regarding modes of transport are available via Transport for London.

-If you find your ancestor was a member of the Armed Forces, the Army List will be of use.
+If your ancestor was a member of the Armed Forces, the Army List may be of use.
 This can help you to obtain the broad outline of an Army Officer’s career.

 The National Archives holds Manuscript Army Lists from 1702 to 1752.
 They also hold the Official Army List first published in 1740.
 They were then published annually from 1754 to 1879 and quarterly from 1879 to 1922.
 These Lists can confirm the officer's service, his army regiment and any previous regiments he may have served in.